 - Rooming accommodation

 - ★ Opting into a general tenancy

-- Boarders and lodgers
+- ★ Boarders and lodgers

+- Still not sure what type of renter you are?

 Who's who?

 A lessor is the person who gives a tenant the 'right to occupy' a residential premises.
 Lessors often employ real estate agents to manage premises on their behalf.